twistby/dtc-project/README.md

 - On the same page, press Projects in the sidebar.
 - The url will change to: cloud.getdbt.com/settings/accounts/YOUR ACCOUNT ID
 - Copy account id
+- Open the Deploy - Jobs and choose required job
+- The url will change to: cloud.getdbt.com/deploy/YOUR ACCOUNT ID/projects/YOUR PROJECT ID/jobs/YOUR JOB ID

 > Note that the dbt cloud API is only available for paid accounts.
 > In case you don't have one, use dbt core flow to transform data.